-- What skills am I looking to work with? (speechcraft, destruction magic, enchanting)
+- What skills am I looking to work with? (speechcraft, destruction magic, enchanting?)

 - Are there specific quests I am looking to do?

-- What gender and/or race are they?
+- What gender and race are they?

-- Do I want a stereotype?
+- Do I want a stereotypical character?

 If you ever get stuck on what a character would do you can refer to their personality alignment or type to see how they would react based on that.